cppservergit/cppserver-docs/security-check.md

 cat $HOME/cppserver.yaml
 ```

-We can do more about security, like adding a Network Policy to block direct access to the CPPServer service, so that only the Ingress can access it.
-We don't have it by default in the QuickStart deployment, and Trivy is not checking its existence, there is an article on this repository focused on completing that Network Policy task.
+We can do more about security, like adding a Network Policy to block direct access to the CPPServer service and Pods, so that only the Ingress can access it.
+We don't have NetworkPolicy in the QuickStart deployment because MicroK8s won't provide by default this feature on a single-node cluster, to test NetworkPolicy with MicroK8s we need a high-availability (HA) cluster, with at least 3 nodes, it's easy to build one using LXD containers using a single Multipass VM to host the whole cluster, we cover this in another article on this repository.

-There are other security scanners for Kubernetes, like [Kube-Scape](https://github.com/kubescape/kubescape), this one will complain about the lack of NetworkPolicy on the CPPServer domain, which is a good thing, because having one helps restricting access to the Pods, on the other hand, Kube-Scape will trigger more less-relevant alerts than Trivy Operator.